naevtamarkus/drysync/README.md

 # drysync
-DrySync copies source directories into a destination, asking the user for confirmation before actually doing it
+DrySync copies source files/directories into a destination, asking the user for confirmation before actually doing it